CharlieDigital/chrlschn/src/content/blog/2024/need-for-speed-llms-beyond-openai-w-dotnet-sse-llama3-fireworks-ai.md

 One of the problems with OpenAI's poor throughput is that it can subjectively make the user experience worse, even if the content ultimately adds value.

-Using ChatGPT, it may not be obvious as the SSE masks the fact that a chat response could take several seconds to complete.
-It is not readily apparent until trying the alternatives just how lacking GPT-4 is in this respect.
+Using OpenAI's ChatGPT, it may not be obvious as the SSE masks the fact that a chat response could take several seconds to complete.
+This lack of throughput with GPT-4 is not readily apparent until trying the alternatives.

-### Groq
+### Groq.com

 Groq is an interesting platform as their claim to fame is custom hardware specifically designed for LLMs dubbed an "LPU" or "Language Processing Unit":